JeremySkalla/pysmashgg/README.md

 - PyPI Page: [https://pypi.org/project/pysmashgg/](https://pypi.org/project/pysmashgg/)

 - Make sure you have your API Key!
-Go to your developer settings in your profile and create a new token if you don't have it! the `'KEY'` is just a placeholder for whatever your key is
+Go to your developer settings in your profile and create a new token if you don't have it!
+The `'KEY'` in the examples is just a placeholder for whatever your key is

 ## **Required packages**